 But why blood and not something else?

-The reason is that in order to be spared the death sentence as a result of our sins, another life must be killed and the blood of the killed one (animal) would be a substitute for the death of the guilty person who brought the sacrifice (Lev.
+The reason is that in order to be spared the death sentence as a result of our sins, another life must be killed and the blood of the killed one (animal) would be the substitute for the death of the guilty person who brought the sacrifice (Lev.
 1:4).
 That is the way God designs it and He cannot be questioned.

 The procedure in the days of animal sacrifice in brief is that the sinner bringing it, would lay his hands upon its head at the entrance of the Tabernacle and kill it there and the blood of the killed one (animal) was supposed to be a substitute for the death of the sinner who brought the sacrifice (Lev.
 1:4).

-Atonement of sin with animal blood was to last for only a period until as earlier said, until that which was sealed up was unsealed, until the seed of Abraham, through whom the whole Earth will be blessed is revealed, to confirm God's plan of salvation for man; which is by faith rather than any religious obligations.
+Atonement of sin with animal blood was to last for only a period until as earlier said, until that which was sealed up was unsealed, until the seed of Abraham, through whom the whole earth will be blessed is revealed, to confirm God's plan of salvation for man; which is by faith rather than any religious obligations.

 1700 years after God announced His plan of salvation with the type of faith of Abram and 600 years after animal sacrifice was instituted, the perfect sacrifice was made.
 Jesus, who is God in the flesh was slain for the atonement of man's sin.